 To learn more about doing business in Washington, visit Business.wa.gov.

 Filing tax returns

-All monthly and quarterly filers must file and pay their excise taxes electronically.
+All monthly, quarterly, and annual filers must file and pay their excise taxes electronically.
 For more information, visit our mandatory e-file page.

 For taxpayers who are not required to file and pay electronically: